 Here, visiting scholars can find information about the necessity and availability of Social Security numbers here in the US.
-This page provides a brief overview, but more information can be found on this document, at the official website, or by calling the Social Security Administration at 1-800-772-1213.

 The Necessity of a SSN

 - Unless you’re a non-citizen who explicitly wants to work in the USA, it’s unlikely that you’d need a Social Security number.
 Although some companies may ask for a Social Security number, you generally aren’t required to give them one if you are a non-citizen.